PyDataCZ/pydata.cz/README.md

 ## Upcoming Meetups

+There are no meetups planned for the nearest future...
+BUT join us at [PyCon CZ](https://cz.pycon.org/2023/) for a track full of data-centered talks and much much more!

+## Past Meetups

 ### [PyData Prague #14 - Voice upon a Time](https://www.meetup.com/pydata-prague/events/293042146/) (3.5.2023 at Heureka)

 #### Karel Boháček -  Sign language recognition: Enabling communication for the hearing-impaired through machine learning